CSCL Arctic Ocean

 CSCL Arctic Ocean is a container ship, operated by China Shipping Container Lines.

-At the time of her construction she and her four sister ships, Globe, Pacific Ocean, Atlantic Ocean and Indian Ocean, were the largest container ships afloat, each carrying 19,100 twenty-foot equivalent unit containers.
-Half a dozen slightly larger vessels have been built, since then.
-Chinese officials said the vessels cost $136 million each to build.
+At the time of her construction she and her four sister ships—Globe, Pacific Ocean, Atlantic Ocean and Indian Ocean—were the largest container ships afloat, each carrying 19,100 twenty-foot equivalent unit containers.
+Half a dozen slightly larger vessels have been built since then.
+Chinese officials have stated that the vessels cost $136 million each to build.

 In May 2017 the vessel made a visit to the Baltic Sea.
 On May 19, 2017, the city of Gdańsk celebrated the arrival of the CSCL Arctic Ocean, as it marked the first time a container ship of its size had visited the port.
 On May 22, 2017, she moored at JadeWeserPort, the container port of Wilhelmshaven, Germany, on the River Weser.